frankheat/offsecnotes/Android/Dynamic instrumentation with Frida/working with java code.md

 Use this script when you want to:

-* See the arguments passed
+* See the arguments passed.
-* Change the implementation of the method (e.g. print/change return value)
+* Change the implementation of the method (e.g. print/change return value).

 ```javascript
 Java.perform(function() {